 Q - How do you get points?

 A - Each event has a rating (zero to five stars) that determines scoring.
-The more important the event, the more points it is worth; for example, picking the winner of the Super Bowl prior to the season is worth 45 points; picking the winner of the Tour de France is worth 5 points.
+The more important the event, the more points it is worth; for example, the NFL is a 5-star event worth up to 45 points; the Tour de France is a ½-star event worth 5 points.

 YOG is unique in that you don't have to be exactly right, although you get more points if you are.
 For example, if you pick State U to lose in the Final Four, and they do, you get the maximum number of points.
 If they win the championship, you would get fewer points.